yovnajunglee/site/blog.md

 ---
 layout: post-index
-title: A little bit about my discoveries...
+title: Past Projects
 ---

-As any explorer would, I will post some of new findings and discoveries that I make during my journey.
+#As any explorer would, I will post some of new findings and discoveries that I make during my journey.